elazar/phantestic/README.md

 ### [`ClassmapFileObjectLoader`](https://github.com/elazar/phantestic/blob/master/src/Loader/ClassmapFileObjectLoader.php)

-* `phantestic.loader.loaded`: When a test case is loaded, with the test case and associated test class name and test method name as arguments
+* `phantestic.loader.loaded`: When a test case is loaded, with the test case and reflector for the test method as arguments

 ## Differences from PHPUnit